-We encourage public use, but we ask that our recreational use policy be followed as well as all state laws, local ordinances and our hunting guidelines.
-The downloadable trail maps for the properties we recommend for hiking also list activities allowed/not allowed.
-Please review those when planning your visit.
-When visiting our protected lands, please also be careful to avoid trespassing on the lands of neighboring property owners.
+We encourage public use, and we ask that our recreational use policy be followed as well as all state laws, local ordinances and our hunting guidelines.
+Target practice is NOT allowed on any of the nature preserves.
+The downloadable Trail Guides for most of the properties below also contain details regarding activities allowed/now allowed on specific properties.
+When visiting protected lands, please be careful to avoid trespassing onto the lands of neighboring property owners.